-Function: Unit localizer
+Function: Disks Localizer

-This function helps find disks in cage of your iSCSI server.
+This function helps find disks in cage in your iSCSI server.

 If you connect hard drives to hardware RAID controller then you may not be able to determine which unit is which disk using S.M.A.R.T. tool or hardware RAID management tool (depends on manufacturer of RAID controller).